-As a result, you stand taller and engage muscles that use to over compensate for your knee pain.
+As a result, you stand taller and engage muscles that before over compensated for your knee pain.
 As your body adjusts it’s reasonable to expect some back pain – just make sure you focus on recovery, strength, and flexibility and share how you feel with your doctor.

 Shoe inserts will have a subtle impact on posture and alignment.
 If you feel pain from the inserts you should remove them.
 If you feel benefit from the inserts, continue using them.